 Working collaboratively with other students, the program provides a safe and inclusive environment for creative language that instills self-worth, ability and respect.

-Along with developing new art skills, participants will have the opportunity to have their artwork displayed at the culminating Kindred Spirits Exhibit each, held in our Access II Gallery each July-August.
+Along with developing new art skills, participants will have the opportunity to have their artwork displayed at the culminating Kindred Spirits Exhibit, held in our Access II Gallery each July-August.

 SCI-ART THEMED WORKSHOPS:

 1 - DESIGN YOUR OWN ALIEN LIFE FORM with WAYNE GEARY

 Schedule: Saturday, November 1 from 9:00 a.m. to Noon in the Art Access Workshop

 Description: Do you believe in aliens?
 Would alien life forms, if they exist, be hostile or friendly?
 So far, at least, every answer depends on imagination and speculation.
 Wayne will lead a discussion about aliens, and then share examples of alien life forms from science fiction movies, comics, and illustrations, as well as some speculative designs by scientists.
 Students will then chose from a wide variety of three-dimensional objects and materials to use in creating their alien life forms.
 Consideration will be given to various living conditions; low (or zero) gravity, temperature extremes, content of atmosphere, cultural development, etc.

 Wayne Geary is a professional artist who, over the years, has received numerous awards and commissions.
 His favorite mediums are oil painting and watercolor, but he has also worked with collage and assemblage, sculpture, mosaic, and ceramic tile.
 He has taught art for many years in private and public schools from preschool-aged children high school students, as well as workshops with adults.

 CLICK HERE TO REGISTER FOR DESIGN YOUR OWN ALIEN LIFE FORM

 2 - PLANETARY DESIGN with WAYNE GEARY